Championship Race Listing

 Age grading is a way to adjust an athlete’s performance according to age and gender.
-The age-grading tables were developed by the World Association of Veteran Athletes, the world governing body for track and field, long distance running and race walking for veteran athletes.
-The tables were first published in 1989 and most recently updated in 2010.
+The age-grading tables were developed by the World Masters Athletics (formerly World Association of Veteran Athletes), the world governing body for track and field, long distance running and race walking for veteran athletes.
+The tables were first published in 1989 and most recently updated in 2015.

 The tables work by recording the world record performance for each age at each distance, for men and women.
 Where necessary, the world record performances are estimated.